orangespaceman/folio/src/_components/About/About-home.md

 I am a freelance web developer and teacher based in Brighton.

-I like to make things, and teach people how to make things.
+I like to make things, and help people learn how to make things.

 On this site you will find a selection of projects I have worked on in my portfolio, and some of my experiments in the labs section.